awsdocs/ec2-image-builder-user-guide/doc_source/image-builder-component-manager.md

 EC2 Image Builder uses the AWS Task Orchestrator and Executor application to orchestrate complex workflows, modify system configurations, and test your systems without writing code\.
 This application uses a declarative document schema\.
 Because it is a standalone application, it does not require additional server setup\.
 It can run on any cloud infrastructure and on premises\.

-To install AWSTOE, choose the download link for your architecture and platform\.
+To install AWS TOE, choose the download link for your architecture and platform\.

 | Architecture | Platform | Download link | Example |